Cannabis

 There are many different cannabis products available today.
 There are currently no FDA-approved synthetic cannabinoids for MS. However, there are some in other countries.1-3

 The true impact of cannabis on multiple sclerosis (MS) is unknown.
 There are no large clinical trials testing its effects.
-However, some small studies have found that cannabis may have some benefit in MS. Overall, some experts believe that synthetic cannabinoids may help symptoms like pain or muscle spasticity.
+However, some small studies have found that cannabis may have some benefit on certain MS symptoms.
+Some experts believe that synthetic cannabinoids may help symptoms like pain, muscle spasticity, and sleep.
 Cannabinoids do not seem to have an impact on bladder symptoms or tremors.1-5

 Also, cannabis may affect the immune system.
 This is not proven, but cannabis could reduce inflammation and damage in the central nervous system.
 However, much more research is needed to understand the impact of cannabis on MS symptoms.
 Researchers also are still learning the effects of different forms of cannabis.4